cloudinary/cloudinary-vue/README.md

   }
 });
 ```
-You can also import the cloudinary components manually in each of your components.
+You can also import the Cloudinary components manually in each of your components.

 ### Transform and Optimize Assets
 - [See full documentation](https://cloudinary.com/documentation/vue_image_manipulation)